econnet/econ/econ-1.0.rst

 :dx: pricing

+The product has a per unit construction cost.
-The product is *not gratis*, but produces a profit, which requires recording `tributes <#dtributes>`__ for fair distribution of profit.
+Therefore the product is *not gratis*.
+This requires a product-related recording of `tributes <#dtributes>`__ for fair distribution of profit.

 The pricing needs to consider several aspects and all the data in the repo.
 The product price is proposed by one person and internally `decided <#dp>`__.

-A gratis product is normally

-- a product with only micro-contributors created by a community (of users)
-- a byproduct of work otherwise rewarded

-Information, including software, should be gratis,

-- because those using the information should be able to change it, if not applicable as provided
-- because there is *no construction cost* (`variable cost`_) and so
-  - everybody can construct for personal use and
-  - there is no loss if someone else also uses it
-- because using information is sometimes more effort than creating it

-Experts

-- get payed to consult pure users of the product
-- so their contribution to the product is directly rewarded from the users (no need to record `tributes <#dtributes>`__)

 .. _`drepo`: